PhilWun/container/README.md

 ## Build

+⚠️ You need to authenticate with GitHub to build it, because some packages are hosted on GitHub Packages.
+[Here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-with-a-personal-access-token) you can see how to do it.
+As repository URL use: https://maven.pkg.github.com/OpenTOSCA/winery

 1. Run `git update-index --assume-unchanged ./org.opentosca.container.core/src/main/resources/application.properties` to ignore custom configuration changes inside the application.properties.
 2. Update [application.properties](org.opentosca.container.core/src/main/resources/application.properties) and replace `localhost` with your external IP address, e.g., `192.168.1.100`.
 3. Run `mvn package -DskipTests` inside the root folder to build without tests (See also Tests in the next section).